sebasGarcia/challenge-mole/README.md

 ### Deployment

-After the model was created and tested, the deployment of the Streamlit app took place and afterwards the deployment of the app on Heroku:
+After the model was created and tested, the development of the Streamlit app took place and afterwards the deployment of the app on Heroku:

 ![deployment](https://miro.medium.com/max/1400/1*sPyUqSFLEXGYrezcq5LgTg.png)